getsentry/relay/docs/architecture/actors.md

   project = Project(project_id)
   project.start()
   self.project_cache[project_id] = project

 return self.project_cache[porject_id]
 ```

 #### FetchProjectState

 Registers the intention of a project to retrieve the project state.

 The `FetchProjectState` functionality logicaly belongs to the `Project` actor but it is handled by the `ProjectCache` in order to batch requests for the project state from multiple `Project` actors.

-A `Project` registers its desire to obtain its project state with the `ProjectCache` by sending the `FetchProjectState` and the `ProjectCache` batches all requests during a batching period and emits one request to the upstream (another semaphore or the Sentry server) for all required project states.
+A `Project` registers its desire to obtain its project state with the `ProjectCache` by sending the `FetchProjectState` and the `ProjectCache` batches all requests during a batching period and emits one request to the upstream (another Relay or the Sentry server) for all required project states.

 The handler checks if there is already a scheduled time for fetching project states and, if not, it schedules a delayed function that will do the actual fetching for all projects that registered their desire for getting the project state (see function: `ProjectCache::fetch_states`).

 **TODO: Add pseudo code **